sigmer/portaldocs/portal-sdk/generated/top-onboarding.md

    Reach out to AAD onboarding if the new extension service needs special permissions besides just calling your own resource provider servers.
 If the extension requires additional built-in support for standard Graph or ARM APIs, submit a partner request at the site located at [https://aka.ms/portalfx/uservoice](https://aka.ms/portalfx/uservoice).

-1. Azure fundamentals and compliance  – Angie Wilson
+1. Azure fundamentals and compliance

     The Azure Fundamentals are a set of tenets to which each Azure service is expected to adhere.
 The Azure Fundamentals program is described in the document located at [https://aka.ms/azurefundamentals](https://aka.ms/azurefundamentals).
 The document also identifies the stakeholders and contacts for each of the tenets.

-1. Security and privacy reviews  – Paul Mattson
+1. Security and privacy reviews

 1. Start the CSS onboarding process with the CSS team at least three months previous to public preview.
 This process may coincide with the following step.
 For more information about development phases, see [top-extensions-developmentPhases.md](top-extensions-developmentPhases.md).